Estheticians, sometimes also referred to as aestheticians in the European tradition, provide a wide variety of personal services to their clientele.

 Many estheticians find coverage for around $180 per year.
 With the low cost of liability coverage and the comparatively high risk of litigation, it is usually in your best interest to protect yourself with a policy that fits your practice.

 When you speak with a local agent, you can discuss your budget and the types of cosmetic services you provide.
 An independent agent can help you choose the level of coverage that best suits your unique risks, and can help you find the most affordable rates.

 Choose the Right Esthetician Insurance for You

 Many insurance companies provide some form of esthetician liability insurance, property coverage, or business insurance.
-An independent agent in the Trusted Choice network has relationships with several companies and works to find you customized coverage at a rate that fits your budget.
+An independent agent in our network has relationships with several companies and works to find you customized coverage at a rate that fits your budget.

 Contact a local agent today to start comparing esthetician insurance quotes from several providers.
 With an independent agent by your side, it's easy to find coverage tailored to your unique business needs.